darrenwsun/qdoc2md/resources/docs/sample.md

 0b
 ```

+!!! note

+    It doesn't validate if the hsym is valid.
+    Second line of note.

 ## .sample.isoweekday

 Return the day of the week as an integer, where Monday is 1 and Sunday is 7.